Mr-Sunglasses/blog.kanishkk.me/content/posts/Mastering Cron.md

 ---

 _What automation tasks will you tackle first with cron?
-Share your ideas or questions in the comments below!_
+Share your ideas or questions to me at my [email](itskanishkp.py@gmail.com)!_